 Kentucky increasingly was known for multi-year barrel aging, indeed this became a hallmark of “Kentucky whiskey”, or bourbon, as we know it today.
 But elsewhere in the U.S. and Canada, such aging was in its infancy.
 The “red cretur” bourbon of Oscar Pepper near Frankfort, KY, devised with the help of Dr. James Crow, was probably 4-7 years old on the eve of the Civil War.
 But in many places, straight whiskey was sold off the still or following the aforementioned charcoal treatment.

-In an engineering publication from Pennsylvania in 1866 the writer gave a condensed but accurate description of whiskey-making.
+In an engineering publication in Pennsylvania in 1866 the writer gave a condensed but accurate description of whiskey-making.
 Sweet and sour mashing are described in a way familiar to Kentucky distilleries.
 But in regard to aging, the matter was simple: there wasn’t any.
 The spirit was filtered in wood charcoal and wool blankets in a way similar to the Lincoln County Process, then “colored” and sold.
 A variant of the Lincoln County Process used wool layers with the charcoal, George Dickel does it to this day.
 Caramel generally was used to impart colour, or burned raw wheat.
 Most whiskey in the mid-1800s was sold this way but Kentucky pioneered laying the product away in new charred barrels in warehouses for years.

 In a speech by a Memphis banker, T.J.
 Latham, at a convention of the American Bankers Association in 1896, his reference to Lincoln County whiskey makes clear that it wasn’t aged, or very long.
 The dose of southern humour comes as a bonus: